 Sigh.
 These poor little misunderstood fishies.
 Usually, the vehement anchovy hater will regale me with sordid food tales of piscatory pizza bombs, Caesar dressing that tastes like a rock pool or overly pumped pasta sauce experiences, with the kind of horror reserved for overly detailed descriptions of that time they got food poisoning on the Jersey shore.

-Now, while it is true that an overzealous use of these little flat fillets can be a sock in the mouth, flavor wise, it’s not actually because they’re as “fishy” as the naysayers claim.
+Now, while it is true that an overzealous use of these diminutive flat anchovy fillets can be a sock in the mouth, flavor wise, it’s not actually because they’re as “fishy” as the naysayers claim.
 Anchovies can definitely be considered straight up pungent on their own, but it’s not got so much to do with their oceanic origins as it has with the fact that they are (naturally) packed with glutamates and ribonucleotides.
 As soon as I typed “glutamate”, your brain probably went straight to monosodium glutamate, or MSG, and then diverted straight to, “ewwww, gross!”.

 But I’m not talking about that lab produced food additive made famous by Chinese buffets around the world here.
 I’m talking about the natural glutamic acid (try saying that five times fast!) found most often in traditional fermented foods that create umami, that hard-to-define savory taste that is often called “the fifth taste”.
 The thing is that – love ’em or hate ’em – anchovies are full of that good glutamate giving action and ribonucleotides, which means they boost the flavors around them.
 Translation: adding a few fillets to a recipe helps to amplify the savoriness of a dish and bring a depth of flavor that isn’t so much fishy as it is a little elusive, even while it’s the building block of what we can taste.